Loveelectric Alternatives for EV Salary Sacrifice in the UK (2026 Guide)

 Key Insights

-• The Electric Car Scheme is the only UK provider offering salary sacrifice for EV charging costs through The Charge Scheme — saving employees a further 20–50% on home, workplace, and public charging — a benefit with no equivalent at loveelectric or any other salary sacrifice provider.
+• The Electric Car Scheme is the leading UK provider offering salary sacrifice for EV charging costs through The Charge Scheme - saving employees a further 20–50% on home, workplace, and public charging

 • Named Best Salary Sacrifice Provider 2025 by Car Sloth for the second consecutive year and EV Salary Sacrifice Provider of the Year 2026 by SME News, The Electric Car Scheme is the market-leading specialist - offering Complete Employer Protection from Day 1 as standard with no excess, exclusions, or optional premium tier

-loveelectric is one of the UK's most recognisable electric car salary sacrifice brokers.
-Founded in Edinburgh in September 2021 by CEO Steve Tigar, it has grown to support over 1,500 employers and 125,000 employees, and has earned genuine recognition in the market — including Best Salary Sacrifice Broker at the Broker News Awards 2025, 2025 Scottish Fintech of the Year, and B Corp certification.
-For employers looking to offer an EV salary sacrifice scheme, it is a legitimate and credible option.
+Loveelectric is a UK electric car salary sacrifice broker.
+Founded in Edinburgh in September 2021 by CEO Steve Tigar, it has grown to support over 1,500 employers and 125,000 employees, and was acquired by employee benefits platform Perkbox in 2025.
+For employers looking to offer an EV salary sacrifice scheme, it is an established option in the market.

-Beyond the acquisition, there are structural differences between loveelectric and other providers that are worth understanding before committing.
-The scope of employer protection, how that protection is funded, the availability of salary sacrifice for charging costs, and independent provider accolades all vary meaningfully across the market.
+There are structural differences between Loveelectric and other providers that are worth understanding before committing.
+The scope of employer protection, the conditions under which it applies, the availability of salary sacrifice for charging costs, and independent provider recognition all vary meaningfully across the market.

 Zero Risk Guarantee